 Dawn Gardens is an 8 acre garden on a 12 acre piece of property in Grass Valley, CA which is composed of several different gardens with different themes and plants.
-It is open 3 or 4 days each year.
+It is open at least 1 day each month.
 No admission fee is charged but a donation box is available.
 See website for schedule:

 FRONT ENTRY GATE: